More Resources to Support Your 'Rockstar' Leadership Career

 - 3Ask which behaviors, skills, capabilities will you need to develop/use less of in order to achieve that success

-- 4Ask for permission to coach up if you see them not using the skills/behaviors/capabilities they are trying to instill as habits.
+- 4Ask for permission to coach up if you see them not using the skills/behaviors/capabilities they are trying to instil as habits.

 Regularly review how they are tracking against their goals.
 Keep them focused on what they’re doing well and what they need to improve.
 The more you can get people to self-reflect, the stronger their performance and the less you’ll need to manage.